bryanbano/DataAnalysis_Portfolio/README.md

 Python:
 (1) Loan Repayment Calculator: Utilizing Jupyter Notebooks, created a payment estimator based on inputted values.

 (2) Automatic File Sorter: Utilizing Jupyter Notebooks, created a file sorter that automatically sorted image, text, and csv files into newly created folders.

 (3) Dermstore Scraper Project: Utilizing Jupyter Notebooks, created a web scraper to scrape skincare products and prices from the first 6 pages of their skincare category page (while loop, for loops, convert dataframe to Excel file.

+(4) Crytocurrency API Project: Utilizing Jupyter Notebooks, initiated API pull from a crypto tracking site each minute to compile currency values over time; exported and appended new data to CSV file